Koredotcom/docs/docs/gale/models/open-source-models/select-and-deploy-an-open-source-model.md

-# Select and deploy an open-source model
+# Select and Deploy an Open-Source Model

 Currently, we support thirty-plus open-source models and provide them as a service to our users.